 Other genotype interactions can also impact shedding as well as other coat features.
-Check out the “See Details” section of your dog’s Traits page and read the description of each Locus to learn more!
+Click “Expand all” on your dog’s Traits page and read the description of each locus to learn more!

 For more information, please see our blog: Dog Shedding Explained